ryanzearley/ph-image-analysis/README.md

 # pH Image Analysis
 This code was part of a hydroponics system project I had in an engineering class.
 My role was the sensor system.
 My main task was reading/reporting the value of a dipped pH strip.
-I did this by comparing the RGB values of the pH strip to a color key with all of the color values.
-This was necessary because differences in lighting can significantly alter the RGB values of different pH's, making reading less accurate.
+I did this by comparing the RGB values of the pH strip to a color key that had the colors of each distinct pH value.
+This was necessary because differences in lighting can significantly alter the RGB values of different pH's.
+Comparing them in different lighting conditions rather than from a preset list improves accuracy.
 I also wrote code to detect the light level and solution temperature.

 ![Image of Working Design](https://user-images.githubusercontent.com/96708796/185209064-d6cb1fe0-9c32-4ec2-a373-f7890ea2ecba.jpg)